England-Norfolk Flag

 Their promenade gardens, however, are always up for some blooming prize or other, probably, and if they're not then they should be.

-For church-fact fans, the tower of St Peter and St Pauls is 160-foot high and is the tallest in the county, they say.
+For church-fact fans, the tower of St. Peter and St. Pauls, by the way, is 160-foot high and is the tallest in the county, they say.

 Either that or the 'Juggling Comedian' where the 'All-day brunch values are high throughout and out-of-date ales ever-changing and gorgeous.'

 That's a joke, of course, the Spoons are calling breakfast 'brunch' these days?
+Fancy a Stella™ brunch?
 Seriously?

 What's What